Detecting long-range dependence in non-stationary time series: Introduction

 \section{Introduction}

-\theequation{1.\arabic{equation}} Many time series [like asset volatility or regional temperatures] exhibit a slow decay in the auto correlation function and simple stationary short-memory models can not be used to analyze this type of data.
+\theequation{1.\arabic{equation}} Many time series [like asset volatility or regional temperatures] exhibit a slow decay in the sample autocorrelation function and simple stationary short-memory models can not be used to analyze this type of data.
 A typical example is displayed in Figure \ref{ibm}, which shows $2048$ log-returns of the IBM stock between July $15$th $2005$ and August $30$th $2013$, with estimated autocovariance function of the squared returns $X_t^2$.

 In this example the assumption of stationarity with a summable sequence of autocovariances, say $(\gamma(k))_{k \in \mathbb{N}}$, is hard to justify for the volatility process.
 Long-range dependent processes have been introduced as an attractive alternative to model features of this type using an autocovariance function with the property